-At the recent Games for Change conference, Constance Steinkuehler displayed Gartner’s time-honored “hype cycle” and posited that learning games are somewhere on the Slope of Enlightenment (likely closer to the Trough than the Plateau).
+At the recent Games for Change Festival, Constance Steinkuehler displayed Gartner’s time-honored “hype cycle” and posited that learning games are somewhere on the Slope of Enlightenment (likely closer to the Trough than the Plateau).
 The Game Based Learning (GBL) space is idiosyncratic and will likely have a unique adoption curve (including multiple hype cycles), but the below diagram is still a useful tool for reflecting on the rise and (temporary) fall of our humble industry.

 The current GBL hype cycle wasn’t triggered by a particular game or product so much as Jim Gee’s seminal work, What Videogames Have to Teach Us About Learning and Literacy, released in 2003.
 In the ensuing decade, large amounts of soft capital from foundations and the federal government flowed into the space, research proliferated, and companies like Filament were born.
 Toward the peak of the curve, The New Media Consortium’s annual Horizon Report predicted that GBL would penetrate mainstream schools within 2 – 3 years, and did so from 2010 to 2012.
 The ensuing plummet to the Trough of Disillusionment was marked by the departure of several juggernaut foundations, the rise and fall of several hyper-funded GBL publishers, and the death throes of countless standalone supplemental offerings, lost in the byzantine maze of the institutional education market.